athankefalas/swift-toasts/README.md

         }
     }

-// Showing a Toast when some value changes content
+// Showing a Toast when some value changes. content
     .toast(trigger: someValue) {
         Toast("Value changed")
     }

-// Showing a Toast when some value changes content
+// Showing a Toast when some value changes from the top. content
     .toast(
         trigger: someValue,
         alignment: .top,
         onDismiss: { print("Toast Dismissed.") }
-    ) { newValue
+    ) { newValue in
         Toast("Value changed to \(newValue).")
     }